Skip to main content

 How do I get the Excel Importer to split an Excel file into multiple Sales Orders/Invoices?

-You need to map a field from the import file to the document number to group the lines into multiple documents.
+You can find information on this here.
 If you want Business Central to assign a document number, you can use the "Replace Document No." setting.
 More help can be found here.
 You can also look at our example for purchase invoices where we have used this feature.
 While this is not an example of a sales document import, the sales and purchase document imports share common features.

 How do I get Excel Importer to use a different number series from the default number series on Sales & Receivables Setup?